GabrielHr00/GabrielHr00/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science at University of Vienna.
+- 🎓 &nbsp; Studying Computer Science at University of Vienna and Java Programmin at SoftUni Bulgaria.
-- 💼 &nbsp; Currently looking for a nice company as junior developer.
 - 🌱 &nbsp; Learning more about App Developing, Cybersecurity and 3D Modelling.

 <h3> 🛠 &nbsp;Tech Stack</h3>